 Trying to keep everyone fed and hydrated while on the road can be a challenge.
 Save yourself some hassle by packing snacks and drinks ahead of time.
 This will help prevent those pesky hunger pangs (and tantrums) from ruining your trip.

 Keeping everyone entertained during a long car ride can be difficult, especially if you have young children.
 Be sure to pack some favourite toys, books, or games to help pass the time.
 If all else fails, there’s always the tried-and-true method of putting on a movie or show on your phone or tablet.
+I love these ideas for games for kids that get travel sick.

 Trying to find a hotel room at the last minute can be stressful (not to mention expensive).
 Save yourself some grief by booking your rooms ahead of time.
 This will also give you a chance to compare prices and find the best deal possible.
 Hotels near attractions can also offer special rates or discounts, so be sure to ask about those as well.